NelsonTheLotus/PineLogger/README.md

 ### Storage
 Storage will keep track of the logs and dispatch where necessary:
  - Buffer: Will store the logs until the user decides to flush them.
- - Stream: Is the object responsible for determining the destination of the log.
+Also contains the output ostream

 ## Naming conventions